fearlesspandas/proto/ReadMe.md

             .register[myaxiom]
             .register[otheraxiom]
             .register[multiDependencyRecSim]
-        )
+        ) //add any datasets for which we want to include the initial values in the context.
         ``
-        And add any datasets for which we want to include the initial values in the context.

 Suppose we want to calculate a value for multiDependencyRecSim.
 It has multiDependencySim as a dependency which is itself a sim type.
 Because we decided to use 'fetch' instead of 'calc' in multiDependencyRecSim's function definition,